cmbarton/grass-mac/_pages/download-grass.md

 These GRASS apps are packaged with all needed dependencies, which are detailed in an accompanying *configuration info* file.
 They include correct versions of Python and wxPython to run: Python 3 and wxPython 4 for GRASS versions 7.8 and higher, and Python 2.7 and wxPython v3 or 4 for earlier versions.
 Hopefully this will avoid any conflicts with other versions of GRASS dependencies you may have intentionally or inadvertently installed with other apps, and will run without needing to disable OS X System Integrity Protection.

 ***Mac OS X support***
-These newest apps were built under macOS 12 (AKA Monterey).
-I don't know which older Mac OS versions will run this app--probably OS X 10.13 and above, possibly older OS X versions.
+The ARM versions were built for MacOS 14 (AKA Ventura) and the Intel versions were built for macOS 12 (AKA Monterey).
+I don't know which older Mac OS versions will run this app--probably OS X 10.13 and above for the Intel versions, possibly older OS X versions too.

 ***International Language Support***
 These versions of GRASS are compiled with international support for multiple languages (gettext).